-Note: The old version of this article describing how to connect clients using a single SCAN address is located here.
+Note: This article describes the recommended method for connceting database clients in the FlashGrid Cluster environment in the cloud.
+An alternative method describing how to connect clients using a single SCAN address is located here.

 Clients (e.g. app servers) connecting to the database need connectivity to SCAN listeners and local listeners.
 However, in the FlashGrid cluster architecture the listeners are configured on the fg-pub CLAN virtual network, which is isolated from the rest of the VPC/VNet where the clients are located.
 FlashGrid SCAN Proxy service running on each database node of the cluster facilitates connectivity between the clients on the VPC/VNet and the SCAN listeners on the fg-pub subnet.
 Port forwarding facilitates connectivity between the clients on the VPC/VNet and the local listeners on the fg-pub subnet.